marcidy/exiting_arduino/docs/source/start_from_ide.rst

     3. Assembly
     4. Linking

-Note that the Pre-processing step here is not the same preprocessing that `arduino_builder` does.
-It's preprocessing related to C++.
+Note that the first step "Pre-processing" mentioned here is not the same pre-processing that `arduino_builder` does.  `arduino_builder` did it's own pre-processing, collecting data about the project stored by the IDE, and converted that into data used by these commands.
+This step is preprocessing related only to C++ source files.

 Let's look at the options passed to `avr-g++` and why, and note these steps in order.
 Oh look, even though we are compiling, one of the steps to compiling is compiling.
 It's more appropriate to think of "compiling a program" as a 4 step process, where one of those steps is "compile the code to assembly".